-This course examines the implications and challenges faced by leaders as people from different cultures, social structures, individuals who participate in a globalized landscape and workforce.
-Focus on issues that help develop an understanding of study the interrelatedness of nations in the global economy, explore the changing nature of international business and leadership, and evaluate the concepts of sustainable business strategies, international trade, foreign direct investment, regional and economic integration.
+This course examines the implications and challenges faced by leaders as people from different cultures. social structures. individuals who participate in a globalized landscape and workforce.
+Focus on issues that help develop an understanding of study the interrelatedness of nations in the global economy, explore the changing nature of international business and leadership, and evaluate the concepts of sustainable business strategies, international trade, foreign direct investment, regional economic and integration.